mgoellnitz/cm-cms-tools/README.md

 service tools layout.
 Read the fine manuals at http://documentation.coremedia.com/ for details.

-One defect for now is, that the neede libraries still show up in the wrong place.
+One defect for now is, that the needed libraries still show up in the wrong place.

 ```
 unzip distributions/cm-cms-tools...zip